-To illustrate this idea, consider the following synthetic sequence acggcggfgjcggfgjxyz (I) The frequently occurring subsequences (with their respective frequency) are cg(3), gg(3), gf(2), fg(2), gg(3), cggf(2), ggfg(2), ggfg(2), cggfg(2), cggfg(2), cggfg(2).
+To illustrate this idea, consider the following synthetic sequence

+One may note that in this sequence we have a motif cgg with frequency 3, and another motif cggf with frequency 2, which is longer and sometimes subsumes the shorter motif but not always.
+We consider them as two different motifs since the frequency of the shorter motif was higher than the longer one.
+Thus, a motif of shorter length may be subsumed by a longer motif only if it has the same frequency as that of the shorter motif.
+Frequency of a shorter motif in a sequence cannot obviously be less than that of the longer one.
+The frequently occurring subsequences (with their respective frequency) are cg(3), gg(3), gf(2), fg(2), gg(3), cggf(2), ggfg(2), ggfg(2), cggfg(2), cggfg(2).
 The longest pattern cggfgj subsumes all the smaller subsequences except cg, gg and cgg since they are more frequent than the longer pattern, implying independent occurrence.
 But cg and gg are subsumed by cgg, since they all have the same frequency.
 Thus, the final set of motifs $M=\{cgg, cggfgj\}$.

 We start by looking at such sub-strings of length two within each string.
 Then, we do the same for substrings of increasing lengths.
 Two or more overlapping motifs may be merged together to form a motif of greater length.
 This is how we create motifs of arbitrarily lengths.
 Representing sequences with possibly overlapping motifs is based on Allen's temporal reasoning scheme [2].
-After extracting motifs of length 4 in the example sequence (I), we have motifs cggf, ggfg and gfgj, all with frequency 2.
-Since these patterns are overlapping and have the same frequency, they may be merged together in order to obtain a longer motif cggfgj with the same frequency 2.
+After extracting motifs of length 4 in the example sequence (I), we have motifs cggf, ggfg and gfgi, all with frequency 2.
+Since these patterns are overlapping and have the same frequency, they may be merged together in order to obtain a longer motif cggfgi with the same frequency 2.
 However, there are instances when the smaller motifs may concatenate forming a longer motif at some places, but may occur at other positions on the sequences independently (i.e., not overlapping).
 Even though they have the same frequency, the concatenated longer motif does not subsume the shorter ones.
 Consider the sequence cggfgjabcggfpqrggfgxyzgfgj.
 Here, the motifs cggf, ggfg and gfgj each have a frequency 2.
 But the longer motif cggfgj occurs only once, though we may wrongly conclude a frequency of 2 by using the above derivation.
-The remaining instances of the smaller motifs are at different (nonoverlapping) positions within the string.
+The remaining instances of the smaller motifs are at different (non-overlapping) positions within the string.
 The solution to this problem is that the occurrence of the longer motif obtained from the fusion of the smaller motifs should be verified for accuracy.
 If the frequency of the longer motif is found to be the same as that of a smaller one, then merging of the latter ones is all right, i.e., we ignore the smaller motifs.
 This technique reduces the effort of going through all possible string lengths and of finding all possible motifs for those lengths.
 The procedure of finding motifs of variable lengths by first merging and then verifying is repeated until no more motifs could be merged.

-3.2.2 Motif extraction using cross-match
+3.2.2 Motif generation using cross-match